zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 45 minutes

 The developers at Contoso have been working toward migrating their apps to the cloud, and they have provided you with a starter solution developed using ASP.NET Core 2.2.
 As such, most of the pieces are already in place to deploy the apps to Azure, as well as configure them to communicate with the new app services.
 Since the required services have already been provisioned, what remains is to integrate Azure Key Vault into the API, apply application-level configuration settings, and then deploy the apps from the Visual Studio starter solution.
-In this task, you will apply application settings to the Web API using the Azure Portal.
-Once the application settings have been set, you will deploy the Web App and API App into Azure from Visual Studio.
+In this task, you apply application settings to the Web API using the Azure Portal.
+Once the application settings have been set, you deploy the Web App and API App into Azure from Visual Studio.

 ### Task 1: Connect to the LabVM

-In this task, you will open an RDP connection to the LabVM, and downloading a copy of the starter solution provided by Contoso.
-You will be using Visual Studio 2019, installed on the LabVM, to deploy the Contoso applications into Azure.
+In this task, you open an RDP connection to the LabVM, and downloading a copy of the starter solution provided by Contoso.
+The application deployments are handled using Visual Studio 2019, installed on the LabVM.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **LabVM** virtual machine by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **LabVM** virtual machine from the list of resources.